 My last question: why is it Brainport?
 Eindhoven, after all, has no ports.

-Yes, we only have a small port.
 There is a Dutch tradition to call economic hubs “main ports”.
 Traditionally, this was the capital Amsterdam and the sea port of Rotterdam.
 We are the third most important economic region, and soon we will be the second most important region.
 We are, thus, a region of national importance (with corresponding government support), with a technological focus.
 We call it is “brainport”, due to the knowledge-intensive industry.